 The Plant Sciences major is offered by the College of Agriculture and Life Sciences.
 Plant Sciences is a multi-departmental program administered by faculty in the Departments of Crop & Soil Sciences, Horticulture, Plant Biology, Plant Breeding and Genetics, and Plant Pathology and Plant-Microbe Biology.

 Cornell University is an Ivy League research university where students have the freedom to study what excites them.
-Undergraduates interested in studying Plant Biology at Cornell may visit admissions for more information.
+Undergraduates interested in studying Plant Biology at Cornell may visit the CALS Office of Admissions for more information.